vakrathundaya/FirstAssignment/README.md

 Tasks completed
 ---------------
-Redundant classes were consolidated HTML elements were replaced with semantic HTML elements Alt text was added to images Explanatory comments were provided in the HTML document CSS was reorganized to follow a logical structure Classes and elements were separated, then ordered alphabetically within each group Comments added to delineate each separation A descriptive title was added
+Redundant classes were consolidated.
+HTML elements were replaced with semantic HTML elements.
+Alt text was added to images.
+Explanatory comments were provided in the HTML document.
+CSS was reorganized to follow a logical structure
+    Classes and elements were separated, then ordered alphabetically within each group Comments added to delineate each separation.
+ A descriptive title was added

 Installation
 ------------
-Upload index.html, license.txt, and assets folder to the deployed webserver.
+Upload index.html,assets folder to the deployed webserver.
 The assets folder contains images and CSS files.

-The deployed website linked above was deployed using GitHub Pages.
+The website was deployed using GitHub Pages.

 Usage
 -----